Ricaz/NobelMediaPlayer/README.md

 Nobel Media Player
 ==================

+A web-based client and a WebSocket server using [Mopidy](https://github.com/mopidy/mopidy).

 ![Client screenshot](/client/img/nmp.png?raw=true)

-A web-based client and a WebSocket server using [Mopidy](https://github.com/mopidy/mopidy).
+**Note:** *I don't recommend trying to use the current version, as there are lots of issues and contains very messy code.*

 This was built for my dorm's commonhouse bar where we have a touch-screen monitor.
 The server runs on the box that is hooked up to our sound system.

 ### What you need to use this: